We all want friends with benefits.

 So why is it that around the age of 25 we start losing friends?2

-Well, one reason is, it’s harder because we’re more busy.
+Well, one reason is, it’s harder because we’re busier.
 Another reason is people start believing it’s not possible to find good friends.

 But the truth is, you’re doing friendships wrong.